Which projects have real impact?

 Supports ecosystem services, e.g. water purification, pollination

-THE TRENDS IMPACT AWARD FOR CLIMATE AND ENERGY (NEW AWARD)
+THE TRENDS IMPACT AWARD FOR CLIMATE AND ENERGY

 IS YOUR PROJECT REDUCING CLIMATE IMPACTS?